Ivo-Balbaert/The_Way_to_Mojo/book/3_Basic_building_blocks.md

 # 3 Basic building blocks
 We'll start by discussing the last code snippet of § 2.

+For a list of keywords, see keywords.txt
+Keywords normally cannot be used as identifiers.
+If it really is necessary, you can enclose them in backticks `` to force the use of a keyword as an identifier (see error.mojo).

 ## 3.1 The main function, def and fn, variables and types
 Mojo is a compiled language, and thus when code is stored in `.mojo` files, a `main()` function is required as the entry point to a program.